dg-data/tidbits/_posts/2019-04-13-measles-charts.md

 <div id="hv-chart-1"></div>

-**Important: When embedding charts, you will likely need to adjust the width/height of the charts before embedding them in the page so they fit nicely when embedded.**
+**Important: When embedding charts, you will likely need to adjust the width/height of the charts before embedding them in the page so they fit nicely.**